UK Residency Visa | Indefinite Leave to Remain

 There are strict requirements to qualify for Indefinite Leave to Remain.
 These depend on which visa you are on, and for how long you have been resident in the UK.
 Processing times also vary greatly depending on your visa class.
 Given the complexity of the different access routes to Indefinite Leave to Remain, and with so much at stake for you and your future, it is important to seek legal advice early on the options open to you for your specific circumstances, to avoid delays and ensure your case is effectively represented to the authorities.

 After you have lived legally in the UK for a certain length of time, you may be able to apply for permission to settle here.
 This is known as 'indefinite leave to remain'.
 If you are applying to enter the UK as the child of a British citizen or a person who is settled here, we may be able to give you immediate permission to settle here permanently.
 If you are considering applying for indefinite leave to remain in the future, please note that the Immigration Rules are subject to change.
 You must meet all the requirements of the Immigration Rules at the time when you make your application for indefinite leave to remain.
 Most applicants for indefinite leave to remain must show that they have knowledge of language and life in the UK.

 What is Indefinite Leave to Remain?

-Indefinite Leave to Remain, or Permanent Residence, grants an applicant the right to live and work in the UK without any immigration restrictions, and entitles them to apply for naturalisation.
+Indefinite Leave to Remain, or Permanent Residence, grant an applicant the right to live and work in the UK without any immigration restrictions and entitles them to apply for naturalisation.
 You can apply for indefinite leave to remain if you are under one of the following categories:

 Partner of a British Citizen or Person settled in the UK visa: after two years for visas issued prior to 9 July 2012, after five or ten years if applied on or after 9 July 2012.